Farama-Foundation/PettingZoo/docs/api.md

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.
 Internal functions use it to know which agent is acting.

-`num_agents`: The number of agents currently in the environment.
-This is exactly the length of the `agents` list.

-`max_num_agents`: The maximum number of agents the environment can take.
-This is exactly the length of the `possible_agents` list.

-`env_done`: Whether the environment has terminated and should be reset before taking any more steps.

 `observation_spaces`: A dict of the observation spaces of every agent, keyed by name.

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.